Ms. Carissa Hoitenga Request an appointment.

 ***Please write down your appointment day and time.
 I am reserving that time just for you.
 If you cannot make it after you schedule it, please let me know asap so I can open the appointment to other students who may want it.In your message please tell me your major/career goal and year in school.

 ***The Appointment system is currently down.
 If you would like to meet to discuss a Spring 2017 semester abroad program, please email me ALL the days and times you are available for the next two weeks, and I will schedule your appointment.

 Ms. Hoitenga completed a semester abroad at Universidad Pablo de Olavide in Seville, Spain during her undergraduate studies and obtained her graduate degree at la Universidad Interamericana de Puerto Rico in San German, Puerto Rico.
 In addition to her experience teaching university level English as a Second Language courses, Ms. Hoitenga is skilled in guiding students through culture shock and adjustment periods as they adapt to their new lives abroad.
 Prior to coming to the University of Memphis, she supported Thai, Korean, Mexican, Ecuadorian, and German exchange students in her past role at the Council on International Educational Exchange (CIEE).

 Advice to students?
 Come meet with me!
 I know taking that first step to learn about the study abroad process can seem scary, but it just might be the best thing you do for yourself while in college!
-Studying abroad is about your future and what you want out of your education.
+You're paying a lot of money to go to school, investing in your future.
+Why not get more out of that investment?
 Not sure where to start?
 No problem.
 I am here to answer any questions about programs, locations, funding, flights, parent concerns, or anything else you might wonder about when studying in another country.
 A few years ago, I had the same questions you have now, so don't be afraid to ask!